 - The network gains a file system.
 Think of what that means – this a very powerful computer, not a “display screen” or monitor with flash cards.

 - Apple’s Siri, with the iPad always connected to power, is at full strength (unlike with the HomePod) and always listening.
 If you prefer Google’s Search Assistant, it’s available for iOS and the iPad, whose huge base makes its own rules.

 - The universally supported iPad can utilize any smart speaker at any time via Bluetooth, forming heterogeneous networks with Sonos, Amazon and Google speakers with apparent ease.

-This then is the idea – an iPad talking to a house populated with HomePods or its smart competitors, anchoring HomeKit as the remote access point, having the brains on board to control home or business networks – each built out from one truly smart server root.
+This then is the idea – an iPad talking to a house populated with its smart speaker competitors, anchoring HomeKit as the remote access point, having the brains on board to control home or business networks – each built out from one truly smart server root.